-Prerequisite/Recommendation: Photo I and II
+Prerequisite/Recommendation: Successful completion of Photo I and II

 Concentration is on ideas and skill development along with (digital) portfolio presentation for possible college entry and scholarship.
 This class works well as an addition to Photography III and IV.
+This class may be repeated If schedule allows.